بسم الله توكلنا على الله | منتدى الاصدقاء جدعان | الوحيد العربى الذى يقدم خدمه المساعده فى البحث العلمى

 chronic hepatitis C and cirrhosis, such as hepatocellular carcinoma and

-liver failure, will increase dramatically over the next 10 to 20 years.2,3 Several reports indicate that this increase has already begun to occur.4,5
+liver failure, will increase dramatically over the next 10 to 20 years.

 particularly encouraging.
 A standard regimen of interferon and ribavirin